WHOLE FOOD NUTRITION -vs- SYNTHETIC NUTRITION

 "Natural food concentrates will show a much lower potency in milligrams or micrograms.
 This is frequently interpreted to mean they are less effective, not as powerful.
 Unfortunately, the `more is better’ philosophy is far from nutritional truth......
 Vitamins are part of food complexes and must be associated with their natural synergists (co-workers) to be properly utilized and be a potent nutritional factor.
 In other words, a minute amount of a vitamin that is left intact in its whole food form is tremendously more functional, powerful, and effective nutritionally than a large amount of a chemically pure, vitamin fraction.
 Separating the group of compounds (in a vitamin complex) converts it from a physiological, biochemical, active micronutrient into a disabled, debilitated chemical of little or no value to living cells.
 The synergy is gone."

 A recent study, 2013's Synthetic or Food-Derived Vitamin C—Are They Equally Bioavailable? from the journal Nutrients, disagrees.
 Although the authors claim that the, "majority of animal studies have shown differences in the comparative bioavailability of synthetic versus food-derived vitamin C, or vitamin C in the presence of isolated bioflavonoids," they also say that the human experiments show the opposite (synthetic C is just as good as what comes from food).
 I am not really sure that "bioavailability" is the whole issue here.
 XENOHORMONES are tremendously bioavailable, but bioavailability is not the only issue in play in this debate.
-All of which brings me to the interesting pictures found in this post.
+All of which brings me to the interesting pictures above.

 One of the many things that sold me on the concept of Whole Food Nutrition was the fact that even though the chemical structure of the synthetic vitamins was identical to the chemical structure of the natural whole food vitamin (think about Tinker-Toy like molecular models here), the crystalline structure of the same vitamins as seen under an electron microscope is very different (pics available in Dr. Robert Thiel's excellent article -- HERE) ---- something I learned about at one of Dr. Lang's many nutritional seminars I attended years ago.